 - Morgantown offers the flexibility of taking courses on campus, online, and within your high school.

-- HS ACCESS tuition is only $25 per credit hour for students (pending BOG approval).
+- HS ACCESS tuition is only $25 per credit hour for ALL students.

 - WVU's accredited courses can be transferred to other institutions of higher learning across the U.S.

 - Courses will fulfill General Education Foundation (GEF) requirements.